 Here at Elite Auto Electronics we are able to scan, diagnose and repair your vehicle’s warning light woes.
-Whether your car’s dashboard is lit up like a Christmas tree, or just one warning light on, it’s important to get it checked out.
+Dashboard warning lights are usually the first indication that there is a problem with your vehicle.
 It could just be something as minor as a faulty sensor, a damaged connector or even a broken wire.
 It could also be something more serious that, if left unchecked, could cause lasting and expensive damage to your vehicle.

 When the ignition is turned on, the warning lights will illuminate briefly to confirm that the systems are operational.
 They should extinguish as soon as the engine starts.
 If a warning light illuminates intermittently, or stays on while driving, it indicates a malfunction.
 Regular servicing and maintenance can help protect your vehicle from firing off a fault.
 Keeping a close eye on your car and its warning lights could save you money and avoid expensive bills.

-Listed below are some of the more common warning lights and their meanings you may find helpful.
+Listed below are some of the more common dashboard warning lights and their meanings.

 SRS/Airbag Warning Light (Supplemental Restraint System)